Nutty

 Pension (SIPP)

 Manage your own personal pension with a self-invested personal pension (SIPP).
-By using Interactive Investor you’ll benefit from their huge range of investment options – so you can find the perfect investment for your pension.
+By using interactive investor you’ll benefit from their huge range of investment options – so you can find the perfect investment for your pension.

-You’ll get a 25% bonus from the government too, and if you’ve paid higher rate (40%) or additional rate (45%) tax, you can get some of that back too.
+You’ll get a 25% bonus from the government too, and if you’ve paid a higher rate (40%) or additional rate (45%) tax, you can get some of that back too.
 Nice.
+Here's where you can learn more about personal pensions.

 Junior ISA